biodash/biodash.github.io/content/codeclub/S02E03_rmarkdown/index.md

 3.  **The YAML header**, which encodes metadata about the output, such as the desired output format and specific formatting features.

-We'll focus on HTML page output, but will glimpse at the **many possibilities for the output format**: with R Markdown, it is possible to create not just technical reports, but also slide decks, websites, books, scientific articles, and so on.
+We'll focus on HTML output, but will also glance at other possibilities for the output format: with R Markdown, it is possible to create not just technical reports, but also slide decks, websites, books, scientific articles, dissertations, and so on.

 <br>